SalomePlatform/adao/doc/en/snippets/Header2Algo03AdOp.rst

 :ref:`section_ref_options_Algorithm_Parameters` for the good use of this command.

-The options of the algorithm are the following:
+The options are the following: